Omar-p/learning-notes/aws/aws.md

 - AWS Global Accelerator
   - it's design to optimize the flow of data from your users to aws infrastructure.
   - unicast ip : one ip address is assigned to one interface.
-  - anycast ip : one ip address is assigned to multiple interfaces.
+  - any cast ip : one ip address is assigned to multiple interfaces.
-    - routing moves traffic to closest location.
+    - routing moves traffic to the closest location.
-  - aws global accelerator start with 2 X anycast ip address.
+  - aws global accelerator start with 2 X any cast ip address.
   - Traffic initially uses public internet & enters a Global Accelerator edge location.
   - cloudfront move the content closer to the user by caching it in edge location.
-  - global accelerator move the aws network closer to the user as closer as possible.
+  - global accelerator move the aws network closer to the user as close as possible.
   - Transit over AWS backbone to 1+ locations.
   - it's a network layer can work on any (TCP/UDP) application including web apps, cloudfront only work with http/https.